 - Land of the Chamorro, Hub of the Pacific, Gateway to Micronesia

 Relax on some of the island’s top beaches, including Ypao Beach Park, Ritidian Point, Tumon Beach and Gun Beach.
+The tropical weather, abundance of marine life and blinding white sand make this the perfect destination for both water recreation and total relaxation.
 Offshore, a rare opportunity awaits divers, who can explore two warships from two different wars lying next to each other on the ocean floor.
 The SMS Cormoran II, a German cruiser, sank during World War I, and the Japanese freighter Tokai Maru sank during World War II.

 Stay in the Tumon Bay district, which features an array of resorts, restaurants, attractions and entertainment.
 On Guam, your money goes a little further: No sales tax is charged.
 Shoppers will find luxury brands in boutiques alongside unique local handicrafts.
 There’s no better way to get to know the community than to stop by the Chamorro Village Night Market, where visitors can sample local fare, shop and enjoy live entertainment.
 The “Hafa Adai” spirit – the spirit of cooperation and pride in island history – can be felt everywhere here.